Thenmala: Tourism

 Thenmala attracts foreign and domestic tourists with a host of attractions including boating on the lake, a rope bridge, trekking, mountaineering, biking and a musical fountain.
 Thenmala is approachable both from Trivandrum and Punalur by road.
 The nearest railway station is Thenmala.
 Kollam-QLN and Sengottai railway station is better connected nationally.
 The waterfall called Palaruvi is a prime attraction nearby.
 Also nearby is a deer rehabilitation center where visitors can see deer in a forest setting and have a peep into a traditional tree house used by forest dwellers to escape harm from wild animals.

 Attractions

 Eco-tourism

 Thenmala is the first planned eco-tourism destination in India.
 The Thenmala Dam is an ecotourism destination in Kerala.
 The Dam, which impounds the largest reservoir in the state which was built under the Kallada Irrigation and Tree Crop development project.
 The construction of the Parappara Dam across the confluence of the Chenduruney, Kazhuthurutty and Kulathupuzha rivers has resulted in the creation of an artificial lake of about 26 Sq. km. which spreads along the middle of the Shendurney Wildlife Sanctuary.
 It is the largest irrigation project in Kerala.

+Butterfly Safari

+The Butterfly Safari Park at Thenmala Ecotourism is Recognized as "Asia's First Butterfly Safari Park" making it one of the major landmark in Thenmala.The Park Inhabits About 125 Species of Butterflies, including the Autumn Leaf Butterfly, which endemic to Suthern Western Ghats.The park was established in 2001 along with the formation of TEPS(Thenmala Ecotourism Promotion Society).